thatlittlegit-archive/superttd/README.rst

 Getting Started
 ###############
-1. Install Rust.
-Once Rust is installed, continue.
+1. Install Rust, SFML and CSFML.
+Once those are installed, continue.
+If you are on Linux, try `this guide <https://blaxpirit.com/blog/12/build-sfml-and-csfml-on-linux.html>`_.
 2. Run `cargo build`.
 It should compile an executable.
 3. Run the executable.